n8liu/calhacks12/QUICKSTART.md

 **Frontend changes:**
 - Edit files in `frontend/`
 - Go to `chrome://extensions/`
-- Click the refresh icon on SmartSummary extension
+- Click the refresh icon on DeepDive extension
 - Reload the webpage you're testing on

 **Backend changes:**